-In our opinion, the City complied, in all material respects, with the requirements referred to above that are applicable to the Air Quality Improvement Special Revenue Fund for the year ended June 30, 2012.
+In our opinion, the City complied, in all material respects, with the requirements referred to above applicable to the Air Quality Improvement Special Revenue Fund for the year ended June 30, 2013.

-Internal Control Over Compliance
+Report on Internal Control Over Compliance

-The management of the City is responsible for establishing and maintaining effective internal control over compliance with the requirements referred to above.
-In planning and performing our audit, we considered the City's internal control over compliance to determine our auditing procedures for the purpose of expressing our opinion on compliance, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+The management of the City is responsible for establishing and maintaining effective internal control over compliance with the type of compliance requirements referred to above.
+In planning and performing our audit, we considered the City's internal control over compliance with the types of requirements that could have a direct and material effect on the Air Quality Improvement Special Revenue Fund to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
 Accordingly, we do not express an opinion on the effectiveness of the City's internal control over compliance.